yastrebdev/React-pizza/README.md

 3. CSS is poorly adapted, but I was focusing specifically on working with react and typescript

+4. Pizza search only works where there is pizza

 ## Project launch

 1. Download the repository on the PC